xorbey/ZeissAnalysis/ReadMe.md

 # Readme

-This repo holds Code to analyze Eminem lyrics and Zeiss web pages.
+This repo holds code to analyze Eminem lyrics and Zeiss web pages.

 The objective is to find out, whether Eminem or Zeiss plagiarize themselves.